Software for pfiddling with OS X on Macintosh

 Granting access in Mavericks

-The procedure for granting access to an assistive application so that it can monitor and control other applications has changed in Mavericks.When you launch one of our assistive applications that has not yet been upgraded for the first in Mavericks, it may present an alert informing you that access for assistive devices is not enabled.
+The procedure for granting access to an assistive application so that it can monitor and control other applications has changed in Mavericks.When you first launch one of our assistive applications that has not yet been upgraded for Mavericks, it may present an alert informing you that access for assistive devices is not enabled.
 In the alert, click the Continue button instead of the UI Browser Only or All Applications button.
 Then open System Preferences, click Security & Privacy, click Privacy, and click to select Accessibility.
 The application is added to the Accessibility list automatically, but its checkbox is not selected.
 Click the lock to unlock Security & Privacy preferences and authenticate with an administrator password, then click the checkbox in the list to select it.
 When you return to the application, access is enabled.
 You can continue to use the application without granting access again, unless you deny access in System Preferences.

 After you grant access in Mavericks, the application may indicate that access is enabled for All Applications and for the application Only.
 However, it is in fact enabled for the application alone.
 Other assistive applications must be granted access separately because global access is no longer available in Mavericks.

 To run any GUI Scripting script in Mavericks, you must grant access to the application running the script, such as AppleScript Editor.
 For AppleScript applets that are launched in the Finder, the applet itself is the script runner.
 The first time you run a GUI Scripting script, the system presents an alert reporting an access error or offering to open System Preferences for you.
 When you open System Preferences, the name of the script runner is added to the Accessibility list automatically, and after authenticating to unlock Security & Privacy preferences, you can select its checkbox to grant access.
 In most cases, you will then have to re-run the script.
 See Accessibility Preferences and GUI Scripting for more information.